dimochii/GGJ_2023/README.md

 **A Platform Adventure Game Developed for Global Game Jam 2023**

-Hosted by NCGM at FEUP, "Rockie's Origins" is a platformer created during the Global Game Jam 2023 using Gamemaker.
+Kindly hosted by NCGM at FEUP, "Rockie's Origins" is a platformer created during the Global Game Jam 2023 using Gamemaker and developed within 48 hours by our group, "The Owls", composed of 5 elements.
 The theme was "roots," and we explored this theme in both literal and metaphorical senses, crafting a journey that reflects both nature’s grounding presence and a deeper sense of family heritage.

 ## 🌄 Story Overview